 1837 - Railroad surveyor marks future site of Atlanta: settlement originally called Terminus.

-1843 - Name of settlement changed to Marthesville (December 23)
+1843 - Name of settlement changed to Marthasville (December 23)

-1844 - *Antonio (?) named first marshal of Marthesville
+1844 - *Antonio (?) named the first marshal of Marthasville

 1846 - New name, Atlanta, Written into town charter

 1847 - State legislature officially recognizes new name of Atlanta